Language Design: Binary Operators are Overused

 TL;DR: Use methods.

 Many languages provide binary operators, usually for operations on numbers (addition, multiplication), bits (shifts) and boolean values.
+In general, this language facility has been overused, forcing users to learn and recall precedence and associativity of dozens of operators.

 The problem with <<